randomblast/drupal-facebook/README.txt

   See the end of this file for other configuration you may add to settings.php.

-- Enable the Facebook modules via the drupal admin pages, as usual.
-  You must enable at least "DFF Facebook API" and "DFF Applications" modules.
-You will probably want to enable "DFF User Management" and more of the modules as your App needs them.
-Enable "DFF Canvas Pages" if you support canvas pages.
-Enable "DFF Connect" for Facebook Connect features.
-During development, the "DFF Devel" module is a must.
+- Go to Administer >> Site Building >> Modules and enable the Facebook modules.
+Most of the modules under "Drupal for Facebook" should be enabled.
+During development, the "Drupal for Facebook Devel" module is a must.

 - You must enable clean URLs.
 If you don't, some links that drupal creates will not work properly on canvas pages.